dpalomar/packer-Uc3mTiw/README.md

   1. Run `$ ansible-galaxy install -r requirements.yml` in this directory.
   2. If your local Ansible roles path is not the default (`/etc/ansible/roles`), update the `role_paths` inside `ubuntu1604.json` to match your custom location.

-If you don't have Ansible installed (perhaps you're using a Windows PC?), you can simply clone the required Ansible roles from GitHub directly (use [Ansible Galaxy](https://galaxy.ansible.com/) to get the GitHub repository URLs for each role listed in `requirements.txt`), and update the `role_paths` variable to match the location of the cloned role.
+If you don't have Ansible installed (perhaps you're using a Windows PC?), you can simply clone the required Ansible roles from GitHub directly (use [Ansible Galaxy](https://galaxy.ansible.com/) to get the GitHub repository URLs for each role listed in `requirements.yml`), and update the `role_paths` variable to match the location of the cloned role.

 ## Usage